 Herbs are such mysterious plants.
 You just get to know one well because of some incredible talent, and then it shows you another trick.

-Such is my story of growing catnip, also known as catmint (Nepeta cataria), a member of the mint family best known for its ability to trigger episodes of euphoria in cats.
+Such is my story of growing catnip, (Nepeta cataria, also known as catmint in some areas), a member of the mint family best known for its ability to trigger episodes of euphoria in cats.
 This is a cool characteristic, but then I saw catnip in action as a nectar plant while visiting a honeybee sanctuary, pleasing bees by the thousands.
 With no thought of other possible benefits, I started growing catnip for cats and bees.

 Rather, I should say that I began allowing it to grow itself.
 When catnip blooms for weeks for the benefit of bees, it sheds sufficient seeds to give rise to a sprinkling of volunteer seedlings the following spring.
 These are easy to lift and move to wherever they are wanted.
 I compost little plants I don't want, which is an important step in managing catnip.
 Nepeta cataria is on the invasive plants watch list for the state of Kentucky in the central US, though in other areas where it has naturalized it is considered a wildflower.